Arranging and paying for care for yourself

 If you live in a care home or receive care at home, your savings may decrease quite rapidly.
 In time this could bring you below the capital limit, and you may be eligible for some local authority funding.

-You should inform the council of your situation at least two months before your savings drop to the upper capital limit.
+You should inform the council of your situation at least 2 months before your savings drop to the upper capital limit.
 We will then arrange to assess your care and support needs and also carry out a financial assessment.
 If you have given away money or property in order to avoid paying for your care, we will need to consider whether that person may be liable for some or all of the costs.

 You may find it helpful to ask for an assessment of your needs even if you are going to self-fund and make your own arrangements, This could help you to choose a care provider that will meet your needs, and may also give you an indication of how much the council would expect to pay each week should you become eligible for financial assistance in the future.